 Excessive alcohol poses a threat to your dental health.
 An occasional cocktail or wine is not unreasonable.
 However, it is a good idea to drink some water following your drink.

 The threat from distilled alcohol goes beyond the sugars in a sweet cocktail.
 All alcohol is known to cause a dry mouth.
 As saliva plays an active role in your dental health by washing away small pieces of food, battling infections, gum disease, and even tooth decay, a dry mouth can be a problem.

 Red and white wine both can add to dental health issues.
 Red wine is known to discolor teeth over time, and white wine has a higher acid level than red.

 Different fruits pose different threats to your teeth.

 - Citrus Fruits: Although considered healthy for their vitamins, citrus fruits will cause major damage to your teeth with their high levels of acid.
 The acidic nature of these fruits will cause your enamel to deteriorate, so be sure to eat in moderation.

 - Dried Fruits: Dried fruits typically contain high amounts of sugar due to their natural sugars and other ingredients.
 In addition to the high sugar content, they usually stick to the teeth, giving the sugar more time to wreak havoc.

 - Canned Fruits: Typically, most fruits already contain high amounts of natural sugar.
-However, in canned fruits, there are additional sugars and acid to make them dangerous for your oral health/
+However, in canned fruits, there are added sugars and acid to make them dangerous for your oral health.

 Foods and Beverages with Deeper/Darker Colors